mmihaylov00/zettahost-frontend-task/README.md

 ## Tech Stack
 - Angular - as a frontend framework
 - Firebase - for data storage
-- Any additional dependency or technology is allowed if needed.
+- Any additional libraries or technologies are allowed if needed.

 ## Additional info and requirements
 - Use the spritesheet from this repository.
 Don't split it into multiple files.